Bittersweet vindication today for those who’ve been trying to warn us that all was not quite right mit dem SkSjugend.

 In fact, not just any Hitler; this photo depicts the patriarch and prototype of them all, a guy by the name of Adolf, who singlehandedly started the whole being-a-Hitler craze.

 As a bit of an adolficionado myself, I can even tell you what Hitler The First was doing when the paparazzi took that makeup-free candid shot: he was clearing his throat for his great podium-splintering declamation at Klimanürnberg Stadium, 1932.
 Every preschooler knows the opening lines memoriter, even if (like me) they fail to understand a single syllable of them:

 Aber man muß klar sagen: wir verteilen durch die Klimapolitik de facto das Weltvermögen um!!
 Daß die Besitzer von Gas, Kohle und Öl davon nicht begeistert sind, das liegt auf der Hand!
 Das liegt auf der Hand!!!
 Man muß, muß, muß sich von der Illusion freimachen, daß internationale Klimapolitik Umweltpolitik ist.
 Illusion!
 Das hat mit Umweltpolitik, mit Problemen wie Waldsterben und Ozonloch, fast nichts mehr zu tun.
 Fast nichts!!

-I’ll give you a moment to silently reread it, but this time, really try to enjoy the sheer variety; it’s been said that Hitler never ended two sentences in a row with the same number of exclamation marks, and I believe it.
+It’s been said that Hitler never ended two sentences in a row with the same number of exclamation marks, and I believe it.
 We’re truly in the presence of a master.

 The remainder of SkepticalScience’s photo, meanwhile, is somewhat jarring in its un-Naziish dorkiness.
 Say what you will about those faschistische S***********e: at least they knew how to shoot a cuff, tie a knot and select the perfect eagle insignia to really bring out a skull-and-crossbones motif.